olbris/PixyBattleSuite/README.md

 * FINAL = robot hit scores reported and added in; score is final

 There is no way to pause the game once started.
 That would not be easy...

+**Logging**

+Everything that goes from the gamemaster to the scorekeeper is logged to a filed in the pixybattlesuite/logs directory.
+All three components also send logging information to their terminals.

+**Scoreboard**

 The scoreboard consists of three windows: a control window, and two views (primary and secondary).
 The primary view is expected to be on a second display facing the audience.
 The control window and secondary view are expected to be on the same screen as the gamemaster.
 Note that the primary view is a borderless window; use the controls to move it and hide/show it.